-State is not changed by information.
+State is not taught.

 RHYTHM